 adoration it deserves?

-A brand is the culmination of
+A brand is a culmination of

-a thousand little gestures
+a thousand little gestures.

 All we’ve done is paraphrase a very wise man called Michael Eisner.
 It’s not just about telling consumers what you’re about; it’s getting them to experience your brand through everything you do each day, from the way you answer the phone and write your emails, to the music you play in your outlets and the causes you identify with.

 A brand is a product, service or

 Thank you, Mr. Wally Ollins, for capturing the essence of what we do in such a concise and powerful manner.
 But how is a personality formed?
 From the history and heritage of a brand, from its values and beliefs, from its truths.
 All of which define a brand looks, sounds, acts and feels like, allowing for it to connect emotionally with consumers.

 Does your brand have a personality that makes it endearing to your audience?

 Does that sound complicated?
 Well, it isn’t.
 All it means is that we believe brands are built from the inside out.
 Nothing needs to be invented or created; it’s all about digging in deep to uncover often-overlooked truths.
 When everyone in a company understands and accepts these truths, only then should a brand present itself to the world.